VSevagen/grimoirelab-tutorial/docs/dashboards/overview.md

 ---
 layout: default
-title: Dashboard Overview
+title: Dashboards Overview
 nav_order: 1
-parent: Dashboard
+parent: Dashboards
 has_children: false
 has_toc: false
 ---

-# Dashboard Overview
+# Dashboards Overview

-The dashboard might get overwhelming with all those visualizations and functionalities.
+The dashboards might get overwhelming with all those visualizations and functionalities.
 In this section, everything will be explained as simply as possible.

 ### Sidebar

-The sidebar is where you can find functionalities such as visualization creation, dashboard creation, dev tools and settings.
+The sidebar is where you can find functionalities such as visualization creation, dashboards creation, dev tools and settings.
 Usually they look like a bunch of icons but you can expand the sidebar by clicking on the arrow button at the end of the sidebar.

 ![sidebar](../assets/sidebar.png)